evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 group on Yahoo Groups, but I found an [archive in JSON format][6]</small>)

 However, I always found this answer unsatisfying.
-I understand that you might want a lower-layer protocol design that just deals with methods, bodies and headers and not concern itself with method-specific behavior.
+I understand that you might want a low-level protocol design that just passes messages containing headers, bodies, urls, methods and statuses and not concern itself with method-specific behavior.

-This design goal doesn't preclude `GET` from specifically rejecting request bodies though, and it also doesn't preclude the spec from mentioning that request bodies should not be emitted.
+That design goal doesn't preclude `GET` from specifically rejecting request bodies though, and it also doesn't preclude the spec from mentioning that request bodies should not be emitted.